I led a responsive redesign on a medical diagnostics app, increasing users workflow and efficiency.

-- I would’ve included users earlier in the process to help vet which on-screen elements were most important
+I would’ve more rounds of interviews earlier in the process to help vet which on-screen elements were most important.

-- I learned how to better partner with developers in the process.
-Bringing them in early was helpful to have specific feedback into the feasibility of my designs
+Throughout the process I learned how to better partner with developers.
+Bringing them in early was helpful to have specific feedback into the feasibility of my designs.